MohamedAmineDHIAB/Image-Text-Matching_using_CNN-Doc2Vec-TFIDF/README.md

 Example usage: python2 doc2vec_vectors.py

-#### 3. Calculate results for similarity baseline using DataPredictor.py, with following arguments:
+#### 3. Calculate results for similarity using DataPredictor.py, with following arguments:
-- path to the directory where cosine similarity results will be saved (eg. data-science-project/code/data)
+- path to the directory where cosine similarity results will be saved (eg. Image-Text-Matching_using_CNN-Doc2Vec/data)
-- path to the directory containing images (eg. data-science-project/code/images)
+- path to the directory containing images (eg. Image-Text-Matching_using_CNN-Doc2Vec/images)
-- path to the directory containing tfidf features (eg. data-science-project/code/tfidf_features)
-- path to the directory containing image features (eg. data-science-project/code/image_features)
+- path to the directory containing image features (eg. Image-Text-Matching_using_CNN-Doc2Vec/image_features)

 Results will be saved in the given as argument location.